 When I first heard some of these terms, I couldn’t help but marvel at their practicality and humor.

-So, here’s my expanded list of 35 military slang words that offer a raw, unfiltered glimpse into life in the armed forces.
+So, here’s my updated list of 37 military slang words that offer a raw, unfiltered glimpse into life in the armed forces.
 Some are funny, some are serious, but all of them tell a story.

 But First, what is military slang?